LiptonZIntru/keyboard-typer/README.md

 - after that navigate to root of this project and run `app.py` by typing `python3 app.py`

 ## Usage
-- `config.json` - configuration file where you can configure min and max typing speed <span style="color:red">in miliseconds</span>
+- `config.json` - configuration file where you can configure min and max typing speed (in miliseconds).
+You can also configure delay before program is executed (in seconds)
 - `text.txt`    - this file contains text which you want to be typed <span style="color:red">(WARNING, SPACES ARE ALSO TYPED)</span>
 - `app.py`      - program file, login part of this project